Are you traveling soon to the Arctic Circle and you’re wondering how to photograph the Northern Lights? I’ve got you covered!

 You know how our pupils contract when there’s too much light around us and dilate when the light conditions are bad?

-The first is to let less light enter the eye so as to not get blinded by it, while the second is to let pass as much light as possible, which will help us distinguish more details in bad lighting.
+The first is to let less light enter the eye to not get blinded by it, while the second is to let pass as much light as possible, which will help us distinguish more details in bad lighting.

 Well, the pupil of a camera is called the aperture and it is measured in f-stops.
 To take pictures of the Northern Lights, you’ll need a lens that can capture as much light as possible.